Ductwork or ductwork

 1. 1

-Visually inspect your ductwork for any signs of damage, leaks, or poor insulation.
-This can help identify issues that need to be addressed.
+Visually inspect the ductwork in your home for any signs of damage, leaks, or poor airflow.

 2. 2

-Use duct sealant or mastic to seal any cracks or gaps in the ductwork to improve efficiency and prevent air leaks.
+Use duct sealant or mastic to seal any cracks or gaps in the ductwork to improve efficiency.

 3. 3